Ningalkkum Aakaam Kodeeshwaran: Season 4

 Asianet announced the fourth season of NAK in late 2016.
 The first question for entry was published on the channel 7 November 2016 at 6:30 pm.
 Suresh Gopi hosted the fourth season.
-The show was launched on 16 January 2017 with Sujatha Mohan and Swetha Mohan rendering the inaugural song (Allah thero Naah) with minor change, new graphic, intro and update for studio, lifeline Double Dip was removal and lifeline Fifty - fifty (50/50) was restored.
+The show was launched on 16 January 2017 with Sujatha Mohan and Swetha Mohan rendering the inaugural song (Allah thero Naah) with minor changes, new graphics, intro and update for studio, lifeline Double Dip was removed and lifeline Fifty-fifty (50/50) was restored.